 Upon Washington’s election to the presidency in 1788, James McHenry of Maryland wrote Washington that he was “now a king, under a different name,” and though Washington surely chafed at the remark, McHenry was not alone among his countrymen in wishing Washington to be just that.
 Though he found himself unable to remain entirely aloof from politics in his retirement, Washington rejected the idea of running for a third term and did not leverage the crisis with France and his final military appointment as a means of self-aggrandizement.
 The “greatest character of the age,” rejecting the role of Caesar, remained a contented Cincinnatus.

-Books on George Washington may be found in The Imaginative Conservative Bookstore in the American Founding category (see The Presidency of George Washington and George Washington: Collected Writings).
-Find essays related to George Washington here.
+Books mentioned in this essay may be found in The Imaginative Conservative Bookstore where books on George Washington may also be found in the American Founding category (see The Presidency of George Washington and George Washington: Collected Writings).